Code Enforcement Officers

 Vacancies on Code Enforcement Officers Advisory Committee

-The Texas Department of Licensing and Regulation (TDLR) announces nine vacancies on the Code Enforcement Officers Advisory Committee (Committee) established by 16 Texas Administrative Code §62.65.
+The Texas Department of Licensing and Regulation (TDLR) announces three vacancies on the Code Enforcement Officers Advisory Committee (Committee) established by 16 Texas Administrative Code §62.65.
 The purpose of the Committee is to provide advice and recommendations to the Texas Commission of Licensing and Regulation (Commission) and TDLR on technical matters relevant to the administration of this chapter.
-This announcement is for the positions listed below.
+This announcement is for the positions listed below:

 The Committee is composed of nine members appointed by the presiding officer of the Commission with the approval of the Commission as follows: